williamomari1997-sud/It-support-portfolio/README.md

 # IT Support Portfolio – William Omari

 ## About Me
-Entry-level IT Support professional with hands-on experience in system troubleshooting, user support, basic networking, and security fundamentals.
+IT Support professional with hands-on experience in system troubleshooting, user support,networking, and security fundamentals.
 Passionate about solving technical problems and supporting end users effectively.

 ## Skills
 - Windows 10 / Linux (Ubuntu)